-Note how this device solves at once all the remaining type checking problems: not only are le and minimum constrained to act, in all descendants of COMPARABLE, on homogeneous entities (comparing only integers with integers, strings with strings etc.): it also ensures that the result of minimum is of the right type, that of its arguments.
+Note how this device solves at once all the remaining type checking problems: not only are l_e and minimum constrained to act, in all descendants of COMPARABLE, on homogeneous entities (comparing only integers with integers, strings with strings, etc.); it also ensures that the result of min. imum is of the right type, that of its arguments.

 The same technique readily applies to the other cases.
-For example, RING (see /41/) becomes:

-''' class RING [7] feature
+For example, RING becomes class BOOL_RING inherit RING [BOOLEAN] redefine zero, unity freeze zero, unity feature as in /32/ end -- class BOOL_RING